 (Click to read more about BFIL, Vaya, ArthImpact, and AgSri)

 His awards include the Schwab Social Entrepreneur of the Year in India (2006), the Ernst & Young Entrepreneur of the Year in India—in the startup (2006) and business transformation (2009) categories.
-He is a Young Global Leader of the World Economic Forum, an Echoing Green Fellow and a Distinguished Career Fellow at Stanford University.
+He is a Young Global Leader of the World Economic Forum and an Echoing Green Fellow.